 Q: How long are the dogs in the program from start to finish?

 A: There is not a set time for how long a dog remains in our program because every dog is different and progresses at a different rate.
-We generally say a year to a year and a half, though this is never concrete.
-Dogs in training for PTSD tend to remain in our program for 10-12 months so that they can be placed quicker and form the bond with their partner at a younger age.
-Dogs in training for Mobility Assistances tend to graduate after 12-18 months.
+Puppies typically go through our program anywhere from a year to a year and a half.

 Q: I’ve joined and gone through training, when can I expect to be placed with a dog?